ocf/ocfweb/ocfweb/docs/docs/services/webapps.md

 * Group's account name
 * Group's current website, if any (even if not hosted by OCF)
-* Desired domain name for the app (either group.berkeley.edu, or your own domain)
+* Desired domain name for the app (either group.studentorg.berkeley.edu, or your own domain)
 * The technologies/languages your site is built on